 Jeffrey Garrett (formerly Northwestern University) – The expropriation of monastic libraries in German-speaking Europe, 1773–1817

-Luís Borges Cabral (formerly Biblioteca Pública Municipal do Porto) – Case study 1: Portugal, Porto - State policy concerning the dissolution of monastic book collections in Portugal, especially during the 19th century
+Luís Cabral (formerly Biblioteca Pública Municipal do Porto) – Case study 1: Portugal, Porto - State policy concerning the dissolution of monastic book collections in Portugal, especially during the nineteenth century

-María Luisa López-Vidriero Abelló (formerly Royal Library of Madrid) – Case study 2: Spain, Seville and Madrid - The formation of new libraries
+María Luisa Lopez Vidriero (formerly Royal Library of Madrid) – Case study 2: Spain, Seville and Madrid - The formation of new libraries

-Pedro Rueda Ramírez (University of Barcelona) – The secularization of religious libraries in Latin America from independence to the new republics: the continuity and fragmentation of collections
+Pedro Rueda Ramírez (University of Barcelona) – The secularization of religious houses in Latin America from independence to the new republics: the continuity and fragmentation of library collections

 Part 2: State policy toward book collections

-Dorit Raines (University of Venice) – The dissolution of the Venetian religious houses’ libraries and the keeper Jacopo Morelli under Venetian, French, and Austrian governments (1768-1819)
+Dorit Raines (University of Venice) – The dissolution of the Venetian religious houses and the keeper of the library of St Mark, Jacopo Morelli, under Venetian, French, and Austrian governments (1768-1819)

-Vincenzo Trombetta (University of Salerno) – La politica delle soppressioni e le nuove biblioteche a Napoli tra regalismo illuminista e restaurazione (1767-1815)
+Vincenzo Trombetta (University of Salerno) – La politica delle soppressioni e le nuove biblioteche a Napoli tra illuminismo regalista e restaurazione (1767-1815)